-Federal Student Loans (Stafford, Plus, Perkins, Health Professions and Nursing Loans) carry a fixed interest rate, which means that the primary interest rate will not change for the life of the loan.
-Please do note that students can earn interest rate rebates by meeting certain criteria, such as signing up for auto-pay on the loans, this can also be taken away should the student no longer meet the criteria.
+Federal student loans (Stafford, Plus, Perkins, Health Professions, and Nursing Loans) carry a fixed interest rate, which means that the primary interest rate will not change for the life of the loan.
+Please note that students can earn interest rate rebates by meeting certain criteria, such as signing up for auto-pay on the loans; this also can be taken away should the student no longer meet the criteria.
 However, the interest rate can never exceed the fixed rate.

-Students can request Forbearance from their lenders when they do not qualify for deferment, resulting in a temporary period of loan non-repayment.
-During the time of forbearance students do not have to make principle payments on their loans; however, the lender can require interest payments.
+Students can request forbearance from their lenders when they do not qualify for deferment, resulting in a temporary period of loan non-repayment.
+During the time of forbearance, students do not have to make principal payments on their loans; however, the lender can require interest payments.
 Also, interest continues to accrue on all loans, including subsidized loans.

-The Free Application for Federal Student Aid (FAFSA) is the document that the Department of Education and UMB use to determine your eligibility for Federal Student Aid as well as University Aid.
-All students seeking Financial Aid are required to complete the form.
-Each year the new FAFSA becomes available on January 1st and covers the academic year of that coming Summer and Fall and the following Spring semester.
-Student should to file the FAFSA as close to January 1st as possible (estimates can be used if they are later updated with the correct income information) to improve their chances of receiving limited funding awards (Health Professions and Nursing Loans, University Grants, etc), the priority deadline for many awards is March 1st (Federal Work Study, State Awards, etc): although students who miss the deadline should still apply to receive Stafford Loans, Plus Loans and Pell Grants.
+The Free Application for Federal Student Aid (FAFSA) is the document that the Department of Education and UMB use to determine your eligibility for federal student aid as well as University aid.
+All students seeking financial aid are required to complete the form.
+Each year, the new FAFSA becomes available on Jan 1 and covers the academic year of that coming summer and fall and the following spring semester.
+Students should file the FAFSA as close to Jan.
+1 as possible (estimates can be used if they are later updated with the correct income information) to improve their chances of receiving limited funding awards (Health Professions and Nursing Loans, University Grants, etc.).
+The priority deadline for many awards is March 1 (Federal Work-Study, State Awards, etc.), although students who miss the deadline should still apply to receive Stafford Loans, Plus Loans, and Pell Grants.

-Full-time students are undergraduate students taking twelve (12) or more credits and graduate students taking nine (9) or more credits.
+Full-time students are undergraduate students taking 12 or more credits and graduate students taking 9 or more credits.

 After borrowers graduate, leave school, or drop below half-time enrollment, loans that were made for that period of study have several months before payments are due.
-This period is called the "grace period."
+This is called the grace period.
 During the grace period, no interest accrues on subsidized loans.
 Interest accrues on unsubsidized loans during grace periods, and this interest is capitalized when borrowers' loans enter repayment.

-A need based award that does not have to be repaid assuming the student meets all qualifications.
-University Grants are awarded by the Financial Aid Office to needy students (based on the results of the FAFSA) in the order the FAFSA is received until funds are exhausted.
-Therefore, students are highly encouraged to complete the FAFSA as close to January 1st as possible.
+A need-based award that does not have to be repaid assuming the student meets all qualifications.
+University grants are awarded by the Financial Aid Office to needy students (based on the results of the FAFSA) in the order the FAFSA is received until funds are exhausted.
+Therefore, students are highly encouraged to complete the FAFSA as close to Jan.
+1 as possible.

-Student must have at least six credits per semester (including summer) to be considered for most forms of Federal Student Aid.
-Half-time enrollment is not a requirement to receive aid from the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study and Federal Perkins Loan programs.
+Student must have at least 6 credits per semester (including summer) to be considered for most forms of federal student aid.
+Half-time enrollment is not a requirement to receive aid from the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study, and Federal Perkins Loan programs.

-A federal student loan repayment option that began July 1, 2009 that caps monthly payments based on income and family size and forgives remaining debt and interest after 25 years.
-The current formula requires your monthly payment to be no more than 15% of your income that is above 150% of the poverty line.
+A federal student loan repayment option that began July 1, 2009, that caps monthly payments based on income and family size and forgives remaining debt and interest after 25 years.
+The current formula requires your monthly payment to be no more than 15 percent of your income that is above 150 percent of the poverty line.

 Available only for Federal Family Education loans, this plan allows the monthly payment amount to vary with the borrower's income, except that all principal and interest must be fully repaid within 10 years.
 The exact formula varies by lender, but the payment must cover at least the interest that is accumulating.

-An independent student meets one or more of the following requirements: at least 24 years old, married, a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents (for whom you provide over 50% of their support) other than a spouse.
+An independent student meets one or more of the following requirements: at least 24 years old, married, a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents (for whom you provide more than 50 percent of their support) other than a spouse.

 A loan expense charged by the lender and paid by the borrower for the use of borrowed money.
 The expense is calculated as a percentage of the unpaid principal amount (loan amount) borrowed.